 Obviously, you can always come back for more!

-Strasbourg offers typical Alsace cuteness, excellent food, centuries of history, and it is literally at the crossroad of Europe and European history.
+Strasbourg offers typical Alsace cuteness, excellent food, and centuries of history, and it is literally at the crossroad of Europe and European history.

 I visited Strasbourg on a day trip by train from Colmar, and I’ll share the highlights of my visit with you.